-Spoiler note: This House of the Dragon Season 2 recap and episode guide includes full-spoiler discussion for all aired Season 2 episodes, from “A Son For A Son” through “The Queen Who Ever Was.”
-Mary & Blake discuss the show as TV-first viewers and avoid future Fire & Blood spoilers.
+Spoiler note: This House Of The Dragon Season 2 recap and episode guide includes full-spoiler discussion for all aired Season 2 episodes, from “A Son For A Son” through “The Queen Who Ever Was.”
+Mary & Blake discuss the show as TV-first viewers and avoid specific future Fire & Blood outcome spoilers unless clearly marked.

-House Of The Dragon Season 2 Episode Guide And Summary
+House Of The Dragon Season 2 Episode Guide And Recap

-Season 1 ended with Rhaenyra trying to hold the realm together after the Greens crowned Aegon and Vhagar killed Lucerys.
+Season 1 ends with Rhaenyra trying to hold the realm together after the Greens crown Aegon and Vhagar kills Lucerys.
 Season 2 begins inside that wound.
 What follows is not just a war of dragons.
 It is a family catastrophe turning into public policy, military strategy, propaganda, revenge, and inheritance with teeth.

 Start Here: House Of The Dragon Season 2 Essentials

-If you are trying to catch up quickly before Season 3, these are the most important Season 2 episodes and story turns to revisit first.
+If you are trying to catch up quickly before or during Season 3, these are the most important Season 2 story turns to revisit first.

 How To Use This House Of The Dragon Season 2 Guide